-In 2010, the aggregate total compensation (total cash compensation plus stock-based compensation or other long-term incentives) of the NEOs was below the aggregate medians for comparable executives employed by the members of the comparison group.
+In 2011, the aggregate total compensation (total cash compensation plus stock-based compensation or other long-term incentives) of the NEOs was below the aggregate medians for comparable executives employed by the members of the comparison group.
 With some members of the comparison group subject to the TARP Compensation Standards and some members not subject to such rules, it is difficult to make meaningful comparisons of the individual components of compensation.
 Consequently, in determining the appropriate level of compensation for the NEOs, the Committee focused on the total compensation of comparable positions within the comparison group.
 We provide a brief explanation of the factors used to determine each component of the NEOs' compensation in the sections that follow.

 Salaries.
 Base salaries of the NEOs are determined by the Committee based on a variety of factors, including the scope of the executive's responsibilities, historical base salaries of comparable executives employed by members of the comparison group, and past and expected future contributions.
 In line with the Company's strategy of emphasizing compensation that links executives' incentives to those of shareholders, particularly long-term stock-based compensation, salaries of the NEOs historically have generally been set below the median salaries for executives employed by firms in the comparison group.
-In considering the appropriate salaries for the NEOs in 2010 and 2011, the Committee considered it appropriate to account for the impact of the TARP Compensation Standards and incorporated a stock salary component into each NEO's base salary.
-Because of the restrictions contained in the TARP Compensation Standards, stock salary is used to continue to emphasize equity-based compensation for the NEOs.
+In considering the appropriate salaries for the NEOs in 2011 and 2012, the Committee considered it appropriate to account for the impact of the TARP Compensation Standards and incorporated a stock salary component into each NEO's base salary in order to maintain total compensation for each NEO that is competitive with comparable positions with firms in the comparison group.
+In making this determination, the Committee considered the benefit of using stock salary over additional cash salary in order to continue emphasizing equity-based compensation for the NEOs.